-Deb felt called to Catholic education and evangelization after her first high school retreat.
+A Consecrated woman of Regnum Christi for 20 years, Deb Bauer, is originally from Wisconsin and has been involved in Catholic education and youth ministry activities for over 25 years.
 She obtained a BS degree in School Health Education from the University of Wisconsin-La Crosse so she could help young people make good decisions with their lifestyle choices.
-Not satisfied in the public school setting and wanting to share her zeal for her faith, she set out to study an MA in Theology and Christian Ministry with a specialization in Catechetics from Franciscan University of Steubenville.
+Not satisfied in the public school setting, and wanting to share her zeal for her faith, she set out to study an MA in Theology and Christian Ministry, with a specialization in Catechetics from Franciscan University of Steubenville.

 She then served as a Middle School and High School Director of Religious Education and Youth Minister at a large parish in Wisconsin for three years before entering consecrated life.
 She felt a strong pull towards giving her entire life to Christ and serving the Church in those years and she was also looking for a community setting where her faith would be strengthened and where she could continue to evangelize.

 Deb served on the Diocese of Providence Evangelization Committee, and had been involved in leading the youth work efforts in Rhode Island, Connecticut, Massachusetts, Vermont, and Maine.
 Working in the area of formation of consecrated women, Deb saw the need for studying education so to be more equipped to train and educate the consecrated women and to be able to serve more effectively in Catholic educational institutions.
 Deb became the President of Mater Ecclesiae College and she holds her Ph.D. in Education from Capella University.
 Her dissertation focused on Catholic identity in the Catholic school system: how principals uphold a Catholic identity in their schools.